 The following are common injuries that occur at work as well as tips to help determine whether or not they require a California work injury attorney:

-Welding accidents: Welding is a process that is essential to work sites in California and throughout the country, but it is also highly dangerous.
+Welding accidents: Welding is a process that is essential to work sites in Los Angeles and throughout the country, but it is also highly dangerous.
 Despite there being heavy regulations in place to help keep workers safe, welding accidents continue to happen, and the resulting injuries are often severe.
-If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible for a potential workers' compensation claim.
+If the accident resulted in significant medical attention, victims should contact a workers compensation attorney they trust as soon as possible for a potential workers' compensation claim.

 Warehouse accidents: There is a disproportionately high accident rate in warehouses than in other employment sectors.
 Additionally, the fatal injury rate exceeds the national average in all workplaces.
 This is due to such an active environment, containing heavy products and volatile equipment.
-If the warehouse accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.
+If the warehouse accident resulted in significant medical attention, victims should contact a workers compensation attorney they trust as soon as possible.

 Many victims of workplace injuries are unaware of their rights after a work injury.
 In some cases, victims fail to take necessary steps to claim their compensation and their opportunity is lost.
 If you have been injured on the job, you have a number of legal rights to consider and utilize (when appropriate):